 EPA promotes several national- and sector-focused Top Partner Rankings, which generate significant promotional opportunities.
-These lists represent the leading organizations that make the largest green power purchases in the Partnership, those purchasing 100% green power, and the partners generating and using the most green power on-site.
+These lists represent the leading organizations that make the largest green power purchases in the Partnership, those using 100% green power, and the partners generating and using the most green power on-site.

 Follow a few simple steps to become a Green Power Partner.
 These include determining your annual electricity use and procuring a qualifying amount of green power.